 My rule of thumb that I learned from my coach years ago is this: Pre-Ride Meal + Ride Food = Calories Burned on Ride.
 After your ride, eat healthily to cover the rest of your caloric and nutrient needs.

-Without exaggeration, I eat 1000-1200 calories or more before a 4-hour ride.
-My breakfast always includes carbohydrate dense foods and fat to help slow digestion: muesli with nuts, seeds, grains, milk and fresh fruit; multigrain toast with avocado, tomato and salt.
-Then I eat 200-300 calories/hour on the bike.
-To hit my target I mix 100-150 calories of maltodextrin with Beta Red, add 100 calories of mix to my other bottles, and pack my pockets with Enduro Bites and simple sandwiches (roll with cream cheese, jam and banana, for instance).
+Without exaggeration, I eat 1,000-1,200 calories or more before a four-hour ride.
+My breakfast always includes carbohydrate dense foods and fats to help slow digestion: muesli with nuts, seeds, grains, milk and fresh fruit; multigrain toast with avocado, tomato and salt.
+Then I eat 200-300 calories per hour on the bike.
+To hit my target, I mix 100-150 calories of maltodextrin with Beta Red, add 100 calories of mix to my other bottles, and pack my pockets with Enduro Bites and simple sandwiches, such as roll with cream cheese, or jam with banana slices.

 I can’t eat much before rides and I have trouble eating during the ride.
 What should I do?

 Just as we gradually increase our training to get stronger for long rides or lots of climbing, we have to train our digestive system to manage the fuel we consume.

 For breakfast, try giving yourself more time to eat even if it means waking up before the sun.
 It might help to add a liquid calorie source such as a smoothie with spinach, banana, dates, yogurt, and milk of your choice.